Wondering how to dye your beard? You've come to the right place!

 Thankfully, you don't have to worry about color as Henna beard dye is available in a lot of different shades.
 We have the Dark Brown, Jet Black, Light Brown, Medium Brown, and Orange Red Henna Beard Dye.
 So, there are plenty of exciting shades for your every beard need.

 Remember, beard color shouldn't have to be as prominent as your hair color.
 Select a color that is closest to your natural hair or pick a lighter shade.
-Applying a beard color that is too dark as compared to your hair color will look bad.
+Applying a beard color that is too dark as compared to your hair color might clash.

 When uncertain, always select a lighter shade, because in this way you can go to a darken color, if necessary.

 How to Dye your Beard Dye – 2 Step Process